-8. RESPONDING TO ACTS OF VIOLENCE - 155.17 (e)(1)(iv)
+8. RESPONDING TO ACTS OF VIOLENCE - 155.17 (c)(1)

 A. RESPONDING TO ACTS OF VIOLENCE

 When an "act of violence" (as defined herein) occurs, the building response team will follow the protocols established in the Building Level Plan.
 These include: determining the level of the threat; monitoring the situation; initiate emergency responses as appropriate; contact law enforcement.